joshbegley/nyt-latest/README.md

 https://nytimes.com/video/science/space/100000010054023/spacex-nasa-crew10-launch.html

 **Auburn and Chad Baker-Mazara are combustible, which means more than one thing**\
-`Baker-Mazara is an inspirational and essential piece to Auburn's team, but can the Tigers trust him?`\
+`Baker-Mazara is an inspirational and essential part of Auburn's team, but can the Tigers trust him?`\
 https://nytimes.com/athletic/6204543/2025/03/14/auburn-basketball-chad-baker-mazara-bruce-pearl/

 **Musk Keeps His Eye on Social Security**\